joshlemon/DFIR-Reference-Frameworks/README.md

 *Given the DFIR community is not a regulated industry, it's not common to find academic peer-reviewed papers for the majority of the topics below.
 For this reason, the Frameworks provided below are considered commonly used/accepted within the industry, or originate from well-known educational resrouces.
 This repository is not intended as a reference location to individual vendor methodologies.
 Any changes submitted need to show that the source meets these requirements.*

+## Use of this Repository
+You're welcome, and I encourage, you to use the references provided below.
+All I ask is if you find other useful references you drop me an Issue with the link and why you think it's useful, so I can add it for others to benefit from.
+Additoinally, if you really enjoy using these references, shoot me an email or a message just to let me know this was useful....that's it, enjoy.

 ## **Incident Response**

 * [NIST Computer Security Incident Handling Guide](https://www.nist.gov/privacy-framework/nist-sp-800-61)